Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 Description:   An object that sets a lock for the Load Balancer.

   - `name`: The name of the lock
   - `kind`: The type of lock to be created.
-Accepted values are `CanNotDelete`, `ReadOnly`, `None`.
+Accepted values are `CanNotDelete` or `ReadOnly`.
 Defaults to None if kind is not set.

   ```terraform
   # Delete Lock for the Load Balancer